k5cents/models-markets/README.md

 journalists interpret campaigns in a quantitative manner.
 Uncertainty is key to a useful election prediction.

-The forecast model has become a staple of political punditry in recent years.
-Popularized by the data journalist at [FiveThirtyEight](https://fivethirtyeight.com/), the forecasting model is a statistical tool used to incorporate a number of quantitative inputs and output a *probabilistic* view of all possible outcomes.
+The forecast model has become a staple of political punditry.
+Popularized by the data journalist at [FiveThirtyEight](https://fivethirtyeight.com/), the forecasting model is a statistical tool used to incorporate a number of quantitative inputs and produce a *probabilistic* view of all possible outcomes.

-Prediction markets can be used as alternative method of generating similarly probabilistic views of election outcomes.
-Markets utilize the economic forces of price discovery and risk aversion to overcome the ideological bias of self-interested traders on a binary options exchange.
+Prediction markets can be used to generate similarly probabilistic views of election outcomes by utilizing the price discovery and risk aversion to overcome the ideological bias of self-interested traders on a binary options exchange.

-Can markets predict elections better than the models?
-If so, under what conditions?
+**Can markets predict elections better than the models?
+If so, under what conditions?**

-I propose a null hypothesis of no difference between the proportion of accurate predictions made by forecasting models and prediction markets in the 2018 congressional midterm elections.
+I propose a null hypothesis of no in the proportion of correct predictions made by forecasting models and prediction markets in the 2018 congressional midterm elections.

 ## Reproducibility